MartinRepo/SmartGrid/README.md

 ### Greedy
 Job is assigned to the machine with the smallest number of jobs currently assigned.
 ### Genetic
-Through constant crossover mutations

-(crossover: crossing two schedules to generate a new schedule.
+Regard a solution as an individual.
+Then through constant crossover mutations (crossover: crossing two schedules to generate a new schedule.

 Mutation: randomly changing the position or time of a task within a feasible interval.).

-I use the fitness function to decide which scheduling scheme is kept and which is filtered out.
+It uses the fitness function (calculating peak cost) to decide which scheduling scheme is kept and which is filtered out.
 ## Dataset Preview
 There are 11 jobs, 6 windows, 7 boundaries.Their width(duration) and height(power cost) is adjusted